-My work is a personal investigation into plants, memory, territory, and belonging.
+My work is a personal investigation into plants, history, memory, territory, and belonging.
 Moving between photography, found imagery, collage, painting, and drawing, I have explored how experiences of place and relocation shape memory and the emotional connections we form with the environments we inhabit.

 Over the years, the presence of plants gradually increased in my work as I began to see them as wise, loving, and compassionate beings who had welcomed me in foreign lands.
 Plants became both a bridge to the past and a guide to navigate toward the future, embodying symbols of resilience and continuity amid change.